BLyndon/bayesian_methods/docs/_posts/2020-07-30-information_theory.md

 ---
 layout: page
-title: Information Theory
+title: 4.
+Information Theory
+permalink: /it/
 ---
+* ToC
+{:toc}

+---

 ## Self Information
 We start by defining a completely general term of information $$I(x)$$ by some key properties we know from experience.

-Lets consider a single cirumstande described by a random variable $$x$$.
+Let's consider a single cirumstance described by a random variable $$x$$.
 If a certain circumstance is completely certain, i.e. $$p(x)=1$$, we know in advance, that this circumstance will happen.
 Since we were certain in advance, no information was gained by observing it.
-On the other hand, for low probabilities, the circumstance was very unexpected and by observing this circumstance, we gain a lot of information.
+On the other hand, for low probabilities, the circumstance is very unexpected and by observing this circumstance, we gain a lot of information.

-For two completely independent events, we learn from the first event and the gained information nothing about the second event.
-So by observing the second event we have a gain of the full information from observing it.
-That means, the informations from observing both events sum up.
+For two completely independent events, by observing the first event we gain no information about the second event.
+So by observing the second event we gain the full information from its observation, without any influence from the first event.
+This implies, that the information gained by observing both events sums up.

 The second property might turn our focus to the logarithm function.
-From the first property, we know that the probabilty plays an explicit role for the definition of the information.
+From the first property, we know that the probabilty alters the gained information.

-The expression $$-\log p(x)$$ fulfills the property of vanishing information gain form $$p(x)$$ and high information gain for $$p \to 0$$, as shown in the plot.
-Also the second property is fullfiled
+The expression $$-\log p(x)$$ fulfills the property of a vanishing gain of information in case of certainty $$p(x)=1$$ and a high information gain for $$p \to 0$$.
+The second property is fulfilled as well

 $$
     I(x, x') = - \log p(x, x') = - \log p(x)p(x') = -\log p(x) - \log p(x') = I(x) + I(x')